ryanfitzer/nmsp/README.md

   - Creates namespace instances that provide helpful methods for easy management.
   - Provides static methods for managing non-`nmsp` objects.
   - Supports [UMD](https://github.com/umdjs/umd) for flexible module loading support.
   - Tiny.
-Only 486 bytes, gzipped.
+Only 513 bytes, gzipped.
-  - Support IE9+ and NodeJS.
+  - Supports all modern browsers, IE, NodeJS and Nashorn.

 The typical solution has been to store everything in top-level object literal.
 The object literal approach definitely works, but it can become very fragile due to the potential for naming conflicts and changes/updates to your data during the life of your application.
 Managing your namespace(s) with `nmsp` significantly reduces this pain.